ashwineaso/whoopbot/README.md

 Resources which have been added are unlocked using the command: `/whoop unlock <resource> <environment:optional>`.
 You can only unlock the resource which have been locked by you.

+### Installation and Running

+1. Install the requirements from the `requirements.txt` file
+2. Run a docker container with the local version of dynamodb (`amazon/dynamodb-local`)
+3. Run the command to start the server

 ## Contributing

 Please feel free to contribute to the project ❤️